 The residential housing landscape of Pine Bluff can be described as low fabric intensity.
-The following urban infill strategies are encouraged for properties that come into the ownership of the City or Urban Renewal Authority (URA) following the acquisition process.
+The following urban infill strategies are encouraged for properties that come into the ownership of the City or Urban Renewal Agency (URA) following the acquisition process.
 These strategies were developed with consideration to existing conditions across Pine Bluff, as well as the future land use standards and map (pages 12-17).
+Re-Live Downtown Pine Bluff and the PBURA plans should also be referenced.